diethardsteiner/diethardsteiner.github.io/_posts/2018-02-01-PDI-Kafka-Spark-Streaming.md

 Kafka is everywhere these days!
 So it is about time that we take a look at how to populate a Kafka stream (aka topic) with PDI and how to fetch the data on the other side.

+If you need a quick intro to Kafka, take a look at [this article](https://sookocheff.com/post/kafka/kafka-in-a-nutshell/).

 ## Starting Kafka

 Download Kafka from [here](https://kafka.apache.org/downloads) and extract the file in a convenient directory.
 Make sure you choose a Kafka version which goes in line with your Scala version!